K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 1. Click ② "Delete" on ① sub-menu at the right side beside "View Details".
 ![3-2-1-1-1-3-0]

-2. Click the "Delete" button on the confirmation pop-up to complete the deletion of the organization.
+2. Click the "Delete" button on the confirm pop-up to complete the deletion of the organization.
 ![3-2-1-1-1-3-1]

 ### <div id='17'/> 3.2.1.1.2.
 Space Management